The Parish of

 The site has now been updated with these finalised Plan documents all of which can be accessed by clicking the respective links to the left of this page as before.
 Also listed are the ‘Consultation Report’ summarising the methodology of the pre-submission consultation and the responses received, and the ‘Basic Conditions Statement’ setting out how the Plan meets the specified conditions, both of which are mandatory supporting documents.

-Pending the feedback from the examiner you are still able to comment on the Plan & Plan documents and too this end our Email address is: firstname.lastname@example.org and contact details for the steering group can be found using the link to the left – these details also apply if you have any queries whether or not they relate to the finalised examination documents.
+We are happy to address any queries residents and/or businesses may have as we approach the referendum and too this end our Email address is: firstname.lastname@example.org and contact details for the steering group can be found using the link to the left – these details also apply whether or not they relate to the finalised examination documents.

 Thank you for your contribution.